tonypowa/shop-fast-alerting-demo/DEMO_QUERIES.md

 2. **Use sum by (label)** - Group results by service, status, etc.
 3. **Time ranges matter** - [5m] for rate, [1m] for count_over_time
 4. **Filter early** - `{service_name="shopfast-services", filename="/app/logs/api.log"}` before `|=` filters
-5. **Correlate signals** - Use timestamps to jump between metrics/logs/traces
+5. **Correlate signals** - Use timestamps to jump between metrics and logs
 6. **Loki labels** - service_name="shopfast-services", filename="/app/logs/{service}.log"
 7. **String filtering** - Use `|= "ERROR"` or `|= "WARNING"` since level is not a label